felipenoris/XLSX.jl/docs/src/formatting/conditionalFormatting.md

 ### Cell Ranges

 Cell ranges for conditional formats are always absolute refences.
-The specified range to which a conditional format is to be applied is always treated as an absolute cell references so that, for example
+The specified range to which a conditional format is to be applied is always treated as being based upon absolute cell references so that, for example
 ```julia
 julia> XLSX.setConditionalFormat(s, "A2:C5", :colorScale; colorscale="greenyellow")
 ```